 Everyone deserves a second chance.
 This October 17, celebrate National Mulligan Day and enjoy the comfort in knowing that if at first you don’t succeed, you’ll get another crack at it.
 Though often associated with getting a “freebie” after a less than desirable golf shot, National Mulligan Day applies to any undertaking in which you would care for a “do-over.”
 Mulligans are for those with the determination to fight through the adversity of the mishaps of life.
 Let’s be honest — we all need a mulligan from time to time.

-National Mulligan Day - History
+National Mulligan Day timeline

 - July 1985